Problem Statement: User facing high latency issue while accessing the Internet through Wi-Fi.

 - For 2.4Ghz, channels were assigned with static channels (3,7,10) as shown below

-To check the interference Click on Access Point–> IDS we can view the rouge access points as shown in below screenshot.
-The marked one is the rouge access points.
+To check the interference Click on Access Point–> IDS we can view the rouge access points as shown in the below screenshot.
+The marked one is the rogue access points.

 - Channel busy was noticed on the AP’s as well.

 Click on client –> monitoring –> Utilization ( In RF Dashboard).
 The output is shown below. ( the below screenshot is just an example)

 - Upgraded the IAP to latest version – 22.214.171.124 (user can upgrade the latest version available).

 - Enabled broadcast filtering all